zendframework/zend-expressive/doc/book/container/intro.md

 # Containers

-zend-expressive promotes and advocates the usage of [Dependency Injection](http://www.martinfowler.com/articles/injection.html)/[Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) containers when writing your applications.
+Expressive promotes and advocates the usage of [Dependency Injection](http://www.martinfowler.com/articles/injection.html)/[Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)
+(also referred to as DI — or DIC — and IoC, respectively) containers when writing your applications.
 These should be used for the
 following: